nikki-uwu/Meower/README.md

 **WARNING**: This device is for education and research only.
 Not a medical device.
 Do not use for diagnosis or treatment. **Use battery power only**

 ### Performance & Noise Considerations
-Even from a pure performance standpoint, battery operation is essential - not just for safety.
+Even from a pure performance standpoint, battery operation is important - not just for safety.
 Any USB connection introduces significant noise into the measurements.
 USB ground loops, switching power supplies, and computer interference can severely degrade signal quality.
-Always disconnect USB after configuration for research-quality recordings.
+The cable itself can act as an antenna picking up 50/60 Hz noise if it's long enough.
+Always disconnect USB after configuration for quality recordings.

 ## 📚 What's in This Guide